Mounjaro dosage guide for diabetes and weight loss

 Your age

-Other medical conditions you have
+Other medical conditions

-Healthcare professionals will use more caution when prescribing Mounjaro to people with certain medical conditions, such as a history of diabetic retinopathy (diabetes-related vision loss or changes), pancreatitis, severe gastrointestinal disease, acute kidney injury, or acute gallbladder disease.
+Still, healthcare professionals will use more caution when prescribing Mounjaro to people with certain medical conditions, such as a history of diabetic retinopathy (diabetes-related vision loss or changes), pancreatitis, severe gastrointestinal disease, acute kidney injury, or acute gallbladder disease.
 Given their medical history, these people may be more likely to experience adverse reactions when using Mounjaro.

 People with a personal or family history of thyroid cancer, including multiple endocrine neoplasia syndrome type 2 (MEN 2) or medullary thyroid carcinoma (MTC), should not use Mounjaro.

-The condition you’re using Mounjaro for
+The condition for which you’re taking Mounjaro

 Other medications you’re taking, particularly those that lower blood sugar levels